Ubuntu Desktop for developers

 By developers, for developers

 Ubuntu is the result of contributions by thousands of developers, motivated by the desire to create their own perfect developer environment.
-That’s why it’s used by some of the world’s most exciting technology companies, like Instagram and Twitpic.
+That’s why it’s used by some of the world’s most exciting technology companies, such as Instagram and Twitpic.
 And it’s why Valve has decided to port its hugely popular Steam virtual games store to Ubuntu.
 Ubuntu runs on architectures from x86 to ARM and on cloud platforms from OpenStack to Azure and EC2.
-This versatility makes it the ideal choice for companies with a “bring your own device” (BYOD) environment, or a diverse hardware infrastructure.
+This versatility makes it the ideal choice for companies with a diverse hardware infrastructure, a “bring your own device” (BYOD) environment or plans to move operations to the cloud.